xaviermerino/ECE1552/TicTacToe/Readme.md

 #### Problem Solving Steps

-1. Your program must ask the user to **input the decimal representation** of each row.
+1. **User Row Input:** Your program must ask the user to **input the decimal representation** of each row.
 Remember to validate the user's input to enforce that the values are between 0 and 7.

 ```
 Input Row #1 (Values between 0-7): 5